Bulgaria national football team: 1960s and 1970s

-1962 World Cup

-Bulgaria finally qualified for their first world cup.
+Bulgaria finally qualified for their first World Cup in 1962.
 Bulgaria was drawn in a tough group with elite opponents in England, powerhouse Argentina and Hungary.
 Bulgaria opened up their campaign with a narrow 0–1 loss to Argentina.
 Later on, Bulgaria would lose their second group match by a 6–1 score to Hungary.
-Bulgaria's hopes of qualifying were over, but the national team impressively drew with future 1966 World Cup champions England 0-0 and finished fourth in the group with only one point.
+Bulgaria's hopes of qualifying were over, but the national team impressively drew with England (who would host and win the next tournament) 0–0 and finished fourth in the group with only one point.

-1966 World Cup

 Bulgaria qualified for their second straight World Cup, drawn into an even tougher group compared to the previous World Cup.
 They were placed in the group of death with superpowers Hungary, Portugal and Brazil, with Pelé at the helm.
 Bulgaria opened their campaign match with a 0–2 loss to Brazil thanks to two free kick goals by Pelé and Garrincha.
 In their second match Bulgaria loss 0–3 to Eusebio's Portugal.
 Finally, Bulgaria with no chance of advancing to the next round, finished their last match with a 1–3 loss to Hungary.
 Bulgaria once again finished fourth with zero points in the group.

-Euro 1968 qualification

 After their poor World Cup performance, Bulgaria was determined to redeem themselves.
 Bulgaria was drawn in a very tough group for qualifying, with Norway and Sweden, along with Eusebio's Portugal.
 Bulgaria started off with a 4–2 win over Norway.
 They would add to their winning streak with a 2–0 victory against Sweden.
 In their next two matches Bulgaria would draw 0–0 against Norway, and dominate Sweden 3–0.
 In their final two group fixtures Bulgaria played Portugal to a 1–0 victory at home and an 0–0 draw on the road, but it was enough to advance to the two-legged qualifying play-off.
 There Bulgaria were drawn against eventual Euro 1968 host Italy.
 Italy were defeated in the first leg 3–2, but won the second by a 0–2 score to advance 4–3 on aggregate.
 Italy would win the playoff and go on to win the tournament, while Bulgaria was eliminated from reaching the finals.